 If you have a high staff turn-over, accept that something needs to change.
 Exit interviews are the first step to finding out where the problem lies and how to change the pattern and improve job satisfaction going forward.
 Use the opportunity to take a hard look at your leadership approach to see where you can improve your company culture from top-down.

 Having a key staff member resign can be a challenge however it doesn’t have to be the worst thing that can happen.
 Use the opportunity to find out where you can improve job satisfaction and always keep communication open to avoid future resignations and have a happy and productive team.
-For more ways to improve employee retention, book a demo with us to find out how we can keep your top talent engaged.
+For more ways to improve employee retention, with us to find out how we can keep your top talent engaged.